jmancewicz/DIGITS/examples/siamese/README.md

 ## Model creation

-Now that you have a regression dataset to train on, you may create a Siamese model by clicking on `New Model > Images > Other` on the main page:
+Now that you have a regression dataset to train on, you may create a Siamese model by clicking on `New Model > Image > Other` on the main page:

 ![Create generic model](create-model.png)